Apple Store Download Our App Google PlayStore download YouRadio App

 Early Life and Musical Beginnings

-Stevie Wonder's journey into music began at an early age.
-A child prodigy, he mastered piano, harmonica, and drums by the age of 10.
-His talents were recognized by Motown Records' founder Berry Gordy, who signed him to the label in 1961.
-Initially known as Little Stevie Wonder, his debut album, "The Jazz Soul of Little Stevie," was released when he was just 12 years old.
+Stevie Wonder's journey into music began early on, marked by his innate talent and passion.
+As a child prodigy, he mastered the piano, harmonica, and drums by the age of 10.
+Recognized by Motown Records' founder Berry Gordy, he was signed to the label in 1961.
+Initially known as Little Stevie Wonder, he debuted with the album, "The Jazz Soul of Little Stevie," at just 12 years old, setting the stage for a lifelong career.

 Rise to Fame